-Because I wanted this sign to survive the outdoor elements, I used DecoArt’s Patio Paint Outdoor line, which — as of this writing — comes in 54 different colors!
+Because I wanted this sign to survive the outdoor elements, I used DecoArt’s Patio Paint Outdoor craft paints, which — as of this writing — comes in 54 different colors!

 I wanted this sign to match the two outdoor Christmas trees that we already use by our front entrance.

-The ornaments on each of the trees are in bright shades of red, green, aqua and copper with sparkly gold accents, as you can see in the photo below.
+The ornaments on each of the trees — which you can see in the image below — are in bright shades of red, green, aqua and copper with sparkly gold accents.

 I imagined a vintage-looking pallet wood sign, with ornaments that mimic the tree ornaments plus some painted and distressed letters on top!